 - Reading.
 Students are encouraged to engage with printed media each week or even each night.
 As a common rule, reading should be aligned to 10 minutes for N/PK/K students, 10-20 minutes for Grades 1-3, and 20-30 minutes for Grades 4 & 5. - Enrichment.
 Students are encouraged to extend their learning interests with additional project-based, creativity-based, and self-driven assignments with higher-level thinking skills. - Online.
-Students may have regular but limited online work for skills-based development for students at home. - Writing.
+Students may have regular -but limited- online work for skills-based development for students at home. - Writing.
 Creative writing is often encouraged as something to be done at home.

-IMPORTANT: It is important that students feel support at home.
+IMPORTANT: It is important that students feel supported at home.
 If homework is accompanied by stress, anger, or frustration, parents may stop the homework activity and contact your teacher explaining the situation.
-For more insight, please visit: http://inservice.ascd.org/whats-the-purpose-of-homework/ uniform policy assures that there are fewer distractions for the students in terms of less wasted time worrying about what to wear to school.